Building a plan

 How to connect two steps

-1. Hover a step — handles appear on all four sides (top, bottom, left, right).
+1. Click a step — connection handles appear on all four sides (top, bottom, left, right).

-2. Click and drag from a handle to another step’s handle.
+2. Drag from a handle to another step’s handle.

 3. An arrow is created.